Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 In this way, Simon develops a better internal knowledge of the customer that feeds the strategy and relevance of all the teams involved.
 This transversality of customer knowledge is a major characteristic of a customer-centric company.

-# Credits for simplified UX processes
+# Buying credits for more agile research processes

 Given the frequency of UX work done by Simon, Ubble decided to buy Tandemz credits.
 These credits facilitate the UX processes internally by: